What is Life Insurance?

 Term Life Insurance

 - Provides coverage at a fixed rate of payments for a limited period of time.
-After that period expires, coverage at the previous rate of premiums is no longer guaranteed and the client must either forgo coverage or potentially obtain further coverage with different payments or conditions.
-If the life insured dies during the term, the death benefit will be paid to the beneficiary.
+Upon expiration of the term expires, the previous rate of premiums is no longer guaranteed and the client must either forgo coverage or opt for new coverage at higher premiums.
+If the insured dies during the term, the death benefit will be paid to the beneficiary.

 Whole Life Insurance

-- A type of permanent insurance that remains in force for the insured’s whole life and requires (in most cases) premiums to be paid every year into the policy.Final Expense and some Single Premium products are whole life policies.
+- Whole Life is permanent insurance that remains in force for the insured’s whole life and requires (in most cases) premiums to be paid every year into the policy.Final Expense and some Single Premium products are whole life policies.

 Universal Life Insurance